ljvmiranda921/scratch/2023-07-25-llm-tl/README.md

 I highly-recommend checking the [documentation](https://spacy.io/api/large-language-models) on how to use the framework.

 > **Note**
-For OpenAI and Cohere, you need to set API keys in your env.
+For OpenAI, Anthropic, and Cohere, you need to set API keys in your env.
 Check [this page](https://spacy.io/api/large-language-models#api-keys) for more info.
-I wasn't able to benchmark on Claude / Anthropic because I don't have any API access yet.

 You can run a specific pipeline via the `llm` workflow.
 You need to pass a `vars.model_family` and a `vars.model_name`.